Cindy Birdsong: Later career

-In June 1977, Wilson performed a "farewell" concert with The Supremes (by then Scherrie Payne and Susaye Greene) and thereafter embarked on a solo career.
-Later that fall, Wilson was forced to play several Supremes dates, most notably in South America, that Payne and Greene would not fulfill on such short notice.
-Rather than risk lawsuits, Wilson recruited Birdsong and Debbie Sharpe as her backups, performing under "Mary Wilson of the Supremes".
+In June 1977, Mary Wilson performed a "farewell" concert with the Supremes (by then Scherrie Payne and Susaye Greene) and thereafter embarked on a solo career.
+In the fall of that year, Wilson was forced to play several Supremes dates, most notably in South America, that Payne and Greene could not fulfill on such short notice.
+Rather than risk lawsuits, Wilson recruited Birdsong and Debbie Sharpe as her backups, performing under the name "Mary Wilson of the Supremes".

-After leaving the Supremes, Birdsong worked at UCLA Medical Center under her married name of Cindy Hewlett, and then went to work for Suzanne de Passe at Motown Records.
+After leaving the Supremes, Birdsong worked at UCLA Medical Center under her married name of Cindy Hewlett, then went to work for Suzanne de Passe at Motown Records.
 In 1983, Birdsong joined former Supremes Mary Wilson and Diana Ross in a one-off reunion on the Motown 25 anniversary television special.
 In 1986, she was a member of the Former Ladies of the Supremes along with Terrell and Payne but left to pursue a solo career in music.
 Once again, she was replaced by Laurence in the group.
-She briefly recorded for the small Hi–Hat Records with a single "Dancing Room".
+She briefly recorded for the small label Hi–Hat Records with the single "Dancing Room".

-In 1999, she reunited with The Bluebelles, who changed their name to Labelle after Birdsong's departure, for the first time in thirty-two years as the group accepted an R&B Foundation Award for Lifetime Achievement, singing "You'll Never Walk Alone" together.
-In 2004, Birdsong joined Mary Wilson and Kelly Rowland (of Destiny's Child) to perform a medley of Supreme hits for the Motown 45 anniversary television special.
+In 1999, Birdsong reunited with the Bluebelles, who had changed their name to Labelle after Birdsong's departure.
+It was the first time the group had been together in 32 years.
+The group accepted an R&B Foundation Award for Lifetime Achievement, and sang "You'll Never Walk Alone".
+In 2004, Birdsong joined Mary Wilson and Kelly Rowland (of Destiny's Child) to perform a medley of Supremes hits for the Motown 45 anniversary television special.

 Personal life

 Birdsong married Charles Hewlett in August 1970 at the Fairmont Hotel in San Francisco.
-In attendance were then singing partners Jean Terrell and Mary Wilson.
+In attendance were her then singing partners Jean Terrell and Mary Wilson.
 This was Birdsong's first marriage and Hewlett's second marriage.
 Birdsong filed for divorce in March 1975, citing "irreconcilable differences".
 The couple have one son, Charles, known as David.

-In June 2023, The New York Times printed a full length article on Birdsong's health and financial status.
-Her family revealed that she suffered several debilitating strokes, and expressed frustration with Birdsong's longtime caretaker and roommate Rochelle Lander who they said was preventing family support.
-However, in 2021, Birdsong was removed from her apartment by Los Angeles police and was put in a skilled nursing facility.
+In June 2023, The New York Times printed a full-length article on Birdsong's health and financial status.
+Her family revealed that she had suffered several debilitating strokes, and expressed frustration with Birdsong's longtime caretaker and roommate, Rochelle Lander, who they said was preventing family support.
+However, in 2021, Birdsong was removed from her apartment by Los Angeles police and placed in a skilled-nursing facility.
 A judge awarded the family conservatorship in October 2023.

 In April 2024, the New York Times printed a follow-up article, chronicling Birdsong's continued challenges.
-Her son David filed a lawsuit against Brad Herman who had been credited for "rescuing" Cindy from her financial and medical woes.
+Her son, David, filed a lawsuit against Brad Herman, who had been credited with "rescuing" Birdsong from her financial and medical woes.